uwdb/DeepEverest/README.md

 ### Construct the indexes (NPI and MAI)
-Go back to the root directory of DeepEverest.
+Go to the root directory of DeepEverest.

 `python 3`